 In the middle of a difficult time when things are more awful than usual, it’s easy to get caught up in the feeling of how everything is so terrible.
 But, everything is not as bad as it seems.
 You have your loved ones to reach out to by phone or through Zoom calls and social media.
 Treat yourself to books to read, puzzles to create, board games to play, and heartwarming movies to watch.
 But wait there’s more, you have a roof over your head and your utilities are working.
 A deeper appreciation and connection with others are found during the most difficult times.
-Think about it, being apart from loved ones and coworkers are bringing you closer together.
+Think about it, being apart from loved ones and coworkers is bringing you closer together.

 Tool #4 Supporting others:

 I am reassured when I hear the magic words said, “You are not alone.” and “We’re going to get through this together.”
 I know we’re all in this together but it’s comforting to know others are there if I need them.
 Not one of us is immune to fear, grief, and sadness when experiencing scary changes in our lives.
 When you show up for a friend, you both will feel better.
 Do something, anything to show you care.